-Students complete a Drug Dosage Calculation Competency (DDCC) each semester with a minimum score of 85% prior to medication administration.
+Students must complete a Drug Dosage Calculation Competency (DDCC) each semester with a minimum score of 85% prior to medication administration.

-Students have two opportunities to complete the DDCC.
+Students have two opportunities to successfully complete the DDCC.

-Attendance of scheduled competency is mandatory and absence will result in failure of the competency.
+Attendance at scheduled competency is mandatory and absence will result in failure of the competency.

-Students who receive a failing grade are scheduled for a second competency.
-Failure will result in administrative withdrawal from the clinical and corresponding theory courses.
+Students who earn a score of less than 85% are scheduled for a second competency.
+Failure will result in administrative withdrawal from all currently enrolled courses